|

 monitor lizard

-the world after the Komodo Dragon.
-Surely also related to
+after the Komodo Dragon.
+Surely also related to the

 Flying